Alpenglow88/oTTo/README.md

 ### **Manual Installation**

-You will need to get the specified version of Ruby (currently v2.6.0) as well as installing [RVM](https://rvm.io/rvm/about) for version ruby management.
+You will need to get the specified version of Ruby (currently v2.6.0) as well as installing [RVM](https://rvm.io/rvm/about) for Ruby version management.

 You will also need to install all the additional [RubyGems](https://guides.rubygems.org/) listed in the `Gemfile` using the `bundler` gem built in to Ruby.
 This will generate a `Gemfile.lock` and this will set all the Gem versions for your project. **Do not delete** this unless you plan to update.